kauwelab/PolyRiskScore/static/downloadables/README.md

 * **-f inputFilePath** -- The location of the file to calculate polygenic risk scores for.
 Can be a VCF or a TXT file (see note on [Using a TXT with required parameters](#using-a-txt-with-required-parameters) for the format of the txt file) or a zip file of the VCF or TXT file.
 * **-o outputFilePath** -- The location the output file should be created at.
 Must be either a TSV or a JSON file.
 * **-r refGen** -- The reference genome used to sequence the variants in the input file.
 Acceptable values are **hg17**, **hg18**, **hg19**, and **hg38**.
-* **-c pValueCutoff** -- The p-value cutoff for snps that will be included.
-Any snp that has a p-value greater than the cutoff will not be considered for calculation.
+* **-c pValueCutoff** -- The p-value cutoff for SNPs that will be included.
+Any SNP that has a p-value greater than the cutoff will not be considered for calculation.
 * **-p superPopulation** -- The super population of the samples in the input file.
 This parameter is used for performing linkage-disequilibrium clumping.
 Acceptable values are **AFR**, **AMR**, **EAS**, **EUR**, and **SAS**.

 ### Optional Filtering Parameters